 She completed her BA (Hons) in Business and Management at the College where she received a first class with honours.
-She also holds a PGCE and is currently studying towards her Master's Degree in Company Law.
+She also holds a PGCE and is currently studying towards her Master's Degree in Innovation, Leadership and Management.
+She has recently gained fellowship with Advance HE and her current research interests include innovation and its impact on organisational success in all sectors.